hacieda/dog.htb/README.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 355.62 seconds
 ```

+We can see that the web server is managed via the SSH protocol, but I’m more interested in the .git directory.
+This directory contains the latest version of the back-end code that runs via Apache.
+If we find the hash of the last commit, we can use this unique hash to access the code version for analysis

+I’m also interested in the robots.txt file because it might contain useful information.
+Let's check it out

 ```
 Hexada@hexada ~/docker_volume/web-security$ curl http://10.10.11.58/robots.txt